-In nature, plant functional traits can be used to better understand and predict the effect of plant diversity on ecosystem processes, notably productivity (McGill et al. 2006; Garnier et al. 2015).
-These traits are defined as any morphological, physiological or phenological feature measurable at the individual level […] without reference to the environment or any other level of organization (Violle et al. 2007).
+In natural ecosystems, plant functional traits have been used to better understand and predict the effect of plant diversity on ecosystem processes, notably productivity (McGill et al. 2006; Garnier et al. 2015).
+These traits are defined as any morphological, physiological or phenological feature which impact fitness, and are measurable at the individual level without reference to the environment or any other level of organization (Violle et al. 2007).
 They capture how individuals interact with their abiotic and biotic environment, and ultimately how they contribute to processes occurring at higher levels of organization (community, ecosystem).
-For example, the leaf functional traits of dominant species can be used to predict primary productivity or litter decomposition rates at the community level (Garnier et al. 2004).
-Similarly, differences in functional traits between species can capture differences in ecological niche (Violle and Jiang 2009) or in competitive ability (Wagg et al. 2017; Cadotte 2017), and in turn inform us on the ecological effects that drive productivity at the community level (e.g., complementarity or selection effects).
+For example, the mean values of leaf functional traits of dominant species can be used to predict primary productivity or litter decomposition rates at the community level (Garnier et al. 2004).
+Similarly, differences in functional traits between species or genotypes can capture differences in ecological niche (Violle and Jiang 2009) or in competitive ability (Wagg et al. 2017; Cadotte 2017), and in turn inform us on the ecological effects that drive productivity at the community level (e.g., complementarity or selection effects).
+Yet, even if plant traits are commonly used in agriculture, for example to adapt management practices or to guide plant breeding programs, very few studies have applied trait-based approaches to cultivar mixtures (Montazeaud et al. 2018, 2020; Kong and Zhao 2023).

-Even if plant traits are commonly used in agriculture, for example to adapt management practices or to guide plant breeding programs, very few studies have applied trait-based approaches to cultivar mixtures (Montazeaud et al. 2018, 2020; Kong and Zhao 2023).
-Preliminary results from these studies suggest that the traits with the strongest effect on mixture performance are not necessarily the ones commonly measured in agricultural applications.
-In particular, morphological and architectural root traits have been shown to determine multiple facets of mixture performance (Montazeaud et al. 2018, 2020), which echoes recent findings on the central role of root traits in natural ecosystems (Bardgett et al. 2014).
+Root traits play a central role in the functioning of natural ecosystems (Bardgett et al. 2014).
+Preliminary results suggest that the traits with the strongest effect on mixture performance are not necessarily the ones commonly measured in agricultural applications.
+In particular, morphological and architectural root traits have been shown to determine multiple facets of mixture performance (Montazeaud et al. 2018, 2020).
 However, the relationship between root traits and mixture performance remains poorly understood, notably because root traits are difficult to measure and highly plastic in response to both biotic and abiotic factors.
-A better understanding of this relationship could thus help us identify the mechanisms underlying mixing effects, as well as provide us with measurable features that could be used to guide mixture assembly.
+A better understanding of this relationship could thus help us identify the mechanisms underlying mixing effects, and guide mixture assembly based on measurable features.

-In the present study, we used durum wheat (Triticum turgidum ssp. durum) as a crop model to investigate the effect of root trait diversity on mixture performance.
-We grew 54 binary mixtures obtained from 36 contrasted cultivars in a highly controlled high throughput root phenotyping platform under both non-limiting and limiting water and nutrient conditions.
-Based on ecological theory, we hypothesized that (i) mixtures would produce more biomass than their monoculture counterparts (i.e., overyielding) (ii) overyielding would be higher under resource-limited conditions, (iii) resource-use complementarity would be the main effect driving overyielding, (iv) complementarity effects would arise from differences in root traits between cultivars.
+In the present study, we used durum wheat (Triticum turgidum ssp. durum) as a crop model to investigate the effect of root trait composition on mixture performance.
+We used a panel of 36 cultivars preliminary shown to exhibit contrasted responses to combined water and nitrogen limitation, and grew them in monogenotypic plots and binary mixtures in a highly controlled high throughput root phenotyping platform under both non-limiting and limiting water and nutrient conditions.
+Based on ecological theory, we hypothesized that (i) mixtures would produce more biomass than their monogenotypic counterparts (i.e., overyielding), (ii) overyielding would be higher under resource-limited conditions, (iii) resource-use complementarity would be the main effect driving overyielding under resource-limited conditions, (iv) complementarity effects would arise from differences in root traits between cultivars.

 Material and Methods

-Cultivars
+Plant material